oasis-tcs/tosca-specs/2_0/TOSCA-v2.0.md

-An abstract node template is a node template that doesn’t define any implementations for the TOSCA lifecycle management operations<span class="comment-end" id="70"></span>.
+An abstract node template is a node template that doesn’t define any implementations for the TOSCA lifecycle management operations.
 Service designers explicitly mark node templates as abstract using the substitute directive.
 TOSCA orchestrators provide implementations for abstract node templates by finding substituting templates for those node templates.</td>